Debt Statistics in South Carolina

 Nonprofit Debt Settlement

-Nonprofit debt settlement is similar to for-profit debt settlement – the goal is for the consumer to pay less debt than what is owed – but there is one major difference: there is no negotiating.
+Nonprofit debt settlement is like for-profit debt settlement – the goal is for the consumer to pay less debt than what is owed – but there is one major difference: there is no negotiating.

-Nonprofit debt settlement allows consumers to eliminate credit card debt by paying less than what was owed – typically 40%-50% less – over 36 months.
+Nonprofit debt settlement allows consumers to eliminate credit card debt by paying less than what was owed – typically 40% to 50% less – over 36 months.
 With this form of debt relief, there is a 0% interest rate on the debt over the three-year repayment period.

 You should consider that qualifying for nonprofit debt settlement can be difficult and that you must make on-time payments without missing any for 36 months, or the program is canceled.